shortstheory/shortstheory.github.io/_drafts/warstory.md

 Woah woah.

-Minmax damage could've made a HUGE difference here.
-It's really lucky to
+Minmax damage could\'ve made a HUGE difference here.
+It\'s really lucky to

 have Gengar survive Psychic like that, and a little unlucky to not have

 killed it immediately.
-Had Gengar died, Gliscor would've had a really
+Had Gengar died, Gliscor would\'ve had a really

 tough time surviving all those Psychics.

-Anyway, let's see if my superior opponent can defend his rating.
+Anyway, let\'s see if my superior opponent can defend his rating.

 Start of turn 15

-Nic's Gengar used Protect.
+Nic\'s Gengar used Protect.

-Andy's Cresselia used Psychic on Gliscor.
+Andy\'s Cresselia used Psychic on Gliscor.

 Gliscor lost 54 HP (29%).